dmbarbour/wikilon/docs/CommandLine.md

         cmd      :: (command * (st * (handler * 1))) → (st * (handler * 1)))
         cmd = \lw^z$

-Claw sequences additionally support an *sequence escape*, allowing injection of arbitrary code into the sequence.
-This is expressed by prefixing any command by `/`.
+Claw additionally supports an explicit *sequence escape*, enabling injection of arbitrary code into the underlying sequence block.
+This is currently expressed by prefixing a command by `/`.
 For example:

         {/foobar, baz}  desugars to
         \[foobar \[baz] cmd] cmdseq

 The motivation for sequence escapes is convenient syntactic abstraction, for example extracting subsequence `foo,bar` into a separate word `foobar`.
-Syntactic abstraction is a valuable property for Awelon project in general, and it would be a tragedy to lose it for subprograms expressed as subsequences.
-Of course, escapes are not aesthetically pleasing and should be used sparingly.
-Developers should be encouraged to favor composable semantics.
-If there is some type-dependent means of combining `foo,bar` into a single command, that would be preferable.
+Syntactic abstraction is an important property for Awelon project, though I encourage developers to favor composable semantic abstractions (such that `foo,bar` may be composed in a type-dependent way into a `foobar` command, no escapes required).

 *Note:* `{}` is a sequence with one empty command.
 The empty command sequence is `{/}`.